 What We Like:

-- Convenient liquid drops
+- Convenient liquid for all breeds and ages

-- Chicken flavor for better acceptance
+- Chicken flavor may increase acceptance

 - Uses natural ingredients